-- Typically trained in mediation and collaborative family law through the Continuing Legal Education Society of British Columbia
+- Trained in mediation and collaborative family law, typically through the Continuing Legal Education Society of British Columbia

-- Training in Collaborative Law entails replacing adversarial skills with collaborative ones
+- Training in Collaborative Law develops collaborative skills not adversarial tactics

-- The lawyers’ role in the collaborative process is to facilitate negotiations, representing their respective clients, but in a non-adversarial manner
+- The lawyers’ role in the collaborative process is to facilitate negotiations, representing their respective clients in a non-adversarial manner

 - Licensed mental health practitioners and therapists